rafamel/flowi/README.md

     password: Joi.string().min(10).max(30),
     email: Joi.string().email()
 }).labels({ username: 'User', password: 'Password', email: 'email' });

-// `bValidation` will inherit the labels of `aValidation`, even for new validations on the same keys const bValidation = KeyFlow(aValidation).and({
+// `bValidation` will inherit the labels of `aValidation`,
+// even for new validations on the same keys const bValidation = KeyFlow(aValidation).and({
-    username: Joi.string().trim() // This will also inherit the label `Username` for the error message });
+    // Will also inherit the label `Username` for the error message
+    username: Joi.string().trim()
+});
 ```